 Check in your local dive shop which masks are compatible for prescription lenses.
-These with multiple lenses allow for a more precise prescription as these allow for each eye to have a different prescription level.
+Those with multiple lenses allow for a more precise prescription as these allow for each eye to have a different prescription level.

-Finally, once you are satisfied with the fit of the skirt, the field of view and the color, adjust the strap so it fits to your head.
+Finally, once you are satisfied with the fit of the skirt, the field of view, and the color, adjust the strap so it fits to your head.

 Most modern masks have a similar adjustment method for making them fit you well.
 One mistake most new divers make is pulling their mask way too tight to make it ‘fit better’.
 This is a myth and a mask with a perfect fit doesn’t need to be uncomfortably tight.
-This will only put pressure on your face and sinuses and leave you with that tell tale mask circle for the hours following your dive.
+This will only put pressure on your face and sinuses and leave you with that tell-tale mask circle for the hours following your dive.

-Another recommended accessory, especially for female divers with longer hair is a neoprene mask strap.
+Another recommended accessory, especially for divers with longer hair is a neoprene mask strap.
 These slide over the rubber mask strap and prevent them from ripping hairs from your head as you pull them on and off.